HBDPG-2/hbdpg-2.github.io/README.md

 7. Press `Go Live` button at the bottom of the window
 8. HBDPG-2 will automatically launch in your browser!

+Probably, Content Security Policy will interfere with locally running.
+If you encounter this problem, open `index.html` in VS Code and comment out/remove the "Content-Security-Policy" meta tag in `<head>`.

 ## Usage